streamroot/fmse/README.md

 ## Requirements & Compatibilities

 This library requires Adobe Flash Player 11.4 or higher installed.
-This library also needs [Service workers support](http://caniuse.com/#feat=serviceworkers), so it might not be working correctly on Safari and Edge.
+This library also needs [Web workers support](http://caniuse.com/webworkers), so it might not be working correctly on Safari and Edge.

 fMSE has been tested with the following media libraries:
 - [dash.js](https://github.com/Dash-Industry-Forum/dash.js)